 Granted, space has been a persistent challenge for apartment-dwellers in the last year and a half.
 But, for that one-third, the realization that working from home is now a more permanent set-up has just turned a temporary need for extra space into a long-term necessity.

-35% of Apartment Renters are Trading Up
+35% of Apartment Renters Are Trading Up

-After months of getting creative with their work-from-home set up, the confirmation that the home office is now a permanent fixture has encouraged 35% of WFH apartment-dwellers to upsize their apartment and set up a proper workspace.
+After months of getting creative with their work-from-home setup, the confirmation that the home office is now a permanent fixture has encouraged 35% of WFH apartment-dwellers to upsize their apartment and set up a proper workspace.
 As you might expect, the most eager to upsize were renters currently living in studios, with a whopping 60% saying they were ready for a change.
-Similarly, 40% of respondents living in 1-bedroom apartments were also actively looking to upgrade to apartments with two or more bedrooms.
+Similarly, 40% of respondents living in one-bedroom apartments were also actively looking to upgrade to apartments with two or more bedrooms.

-Notably, a considerable share of renters in 2-bedroom apartments want a larger space, as well, with 22% desiring to upgrade.
+Notably, a considerable share of renters in two-bedroom apartments want a larger space, as well, with 22% desiring to upgrade.
 That’s because, according to a recent poll, the biggest challenge for remote workers is the inability to unplug and separate the professional from the personal.
 And, not having a dedicated room for work that you could just leave at the end of the day can certainly make disconnecting considerably more difficult.

 Price of Upgrading Comparable to Average Commute Cost

 Nationally, upgrading to a larger apartment costs 24% more per month, on average, based on our analysis of rents in all types of apartments.
-This means that, regardless of the size of the apartment you live in — either a studio, or a 1- or 2-bedroom — you’re likely to pay an average of $337 for that extra room.
+This means that, regardless of the size of the apartment you live in — either a studio, or a one- or two-bedroom — you’re likely to pay an average of $337 for that extra room.
 Therefore, considering that the average commuting cost can be $417 per month, you can technically use the money saved on transportation to upgrade and add that much-needed dedicated workspace.
 However, your home city might be different.